quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

 In the previous version, an obfuscated `i32` XOR was most likely to be transformed using a type 'smaller' than `i64`.
 Which meant that all transformation instructions could use the CPU hard coded instructions.
-However, with chained XORs it is likely that the obfuscated types are greater than `i64` and require the use of software implemented mul, mod...
+However, with chained XORs it is likely that the obfuscated types are greater than `i64` and require the use of software implementation of `mul`, `mod` for non-native integer size...
 But even if the complexity of instructions increases, their number is reduced.
 This double variation probably helps mitigate the slowdown.

 To have a better understanding of what is happening we are going to benchmark the following code: